4degrees/sawmill/doc/guide/getting_started.rst

 Formatters
 ----------

-A formatter takes a :py:class:`~bark.log.Log` instance and returns some formatted data that a handler can output.
+A formatter takes a list of :py:class:`~bark.log.Log` instances and returns a corresponding list of formatted data that a handler can output.
 Typically the returned data will be a string, but it is important to note that it does not have to be.
 The only condition is that the returned data works with the handler's output method.

 .. note::